Firmware that works, and stays maintainable

 Do you have an existing C codebase you want to extend or maintain?
 Then C is often the logical choice.
 For new projects we recommend Rust, but the choice is yours.

-Jitter has been working with Rust on embedded systems for five years, primarily on STM32.
-We've gone through the learning curve and know where the pitfalls are.
+Jitter B.V. has been developing firmware for embedded systems for over ten years, five of those in Rust, primarily on STM32.
+Our embedded engineers have gone through the learning curve and know where the pitfalls are.
 We put that experience to work for your project.